Rangers vs. Tigers Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- Andrew Heaney (5-4) will take the mound for the Rangers, his 15th start of the season.
+- The Rangers' Martin Perez (7-3) will make his 16th start of the season.

-- In 14 starts this season, he's earned a quality start in six of them.

-- Heaney has 10 starts of five or more innings this season in 14 chances.
-He averages 5.2 innings per outing.
+- Perez has pitched five or more innings in two straight games and will look to extend that streak.

-- He has made 14 appearances and finished three of them without allowing an earned run.
+- He has made 15 appearances and finished two of them without allowing an earned run.

 |Opponent